 Discussion

 This study examined two aspects religiosity and their links with mental health with a particular focus on impulsive and compulsive tendencies.
-The two aspects of religiosity examined were organizational religiosity (propensity to attend and engage with formal religious services) and intrinsic religiosity (propensity to integrate religion into one’s life endeavors).35 We focused on a large sample of university students and the possible associations between religiosity and a range of demographic/clinical measures, and questionnaire-based measures of impulsivity.
+The two aspects of religiosity examined were organizational religiosity (the propensity to attend and engage with formal religious services) and intrinsic religiosity (the propensity to integrate religion into one’s life endeavors).36 We focused on a large sample of university students and the possible associations between religiosity and a range of demographic/clinical measures, and questionnaire-based measures of impulsivity.
 We found that students who scored high on either types of religiosity were less impulsive, had better self-esteem and were less likely to have alcohol or drug problems.
 These results seem generally in keeping with previous examinations of religiosity in young adults.
-In a previous study using the DRUEL in a small sample of 93 patients with mental illness who had attempted suicide and 61 healthy individuals, Caribe and colleagues36 found that the healthy individuals scored higher scores in the religiosity domains and this was associated with lower scores on the BIS impulsiveness scale.
-Similarly, a study of 448 students in Iran found that those who engaged more often in organized religious activities and had higher intrinsic religiosity were less likely to engage in risky behaviors such as sexual risk taking, careless driving, violence, smoking, as well as alcohol and drug abuse.37
+In a previous study using the DUREL in a small sample of 93 patients with mental illness who had attempted suicide and 61 healthy individuals, Caribe and colleagues37 found that the healthy individuals scored higher scores in the religiosity domains and this was associated with lower scores on the BIS impulsiveness scale.
+Similarly, a study of 448 students in Iran found that those who engaged more often in organized religious activities and had higher intrinsic religiosity were less likely to engage in risky behaviors such as sexual risk taking, careless driving, violence, smoking, as well as alcohol and drug abuse.38

-The links between religiosity and other measures in the current study were generally of small effect size, which would be in keeping with prior cross-sectional research in other areas of mental health38 including more recent longitudinal work.39 However, the one finding in this study that demonstrated a moderate effect size was that higher religiosity was associated with less attentional impulsiveness.
+The links between religiosity and other measures in the current study were generally of small effect size, which would be in keeping with prior cross-sectional research in other areas of mental health39 including more recent longitudinal work.40 However, the one finding in this study that demonstrated a moderate effect size was that higher religiosity was associated with less attentional impulsiveness.
 This BIS subscale reflects a tendency to have rapid shifts in attention, to have difficulties in task focus, and to become impatient with complexity.

 The fact that religiosity was not associated with compulsivity is a novel finding, contrary to our predictions, and is in contrast to the link found with impulsivity.
 These results may suggest that people with high religiosity are less likely to engage in impulsive acts on the spur of the moment (e.g. early stages of alcohol use or gambling), but are just as likely to develop habitual repetitive behaviors over time after initially engaging in these activities.
 It is interesting to consider how this may reflect the focus of several mainstream religions on often complete avoidance of certain addictive substances and behaviors (e.g. alcohol, gambling).
-Does this reflect our innate tendency to develop habits irresepective of religiosity, whereas avoiding early stages of potentially problematic behavior is something we are abler to do and this is aided by religious frameworks?
+Does this reflect our innate tendency to develop habits irrespective of religiosity, whereas avoiding early stages of potentially problematic behavior is something we are more able to do and this is aided by religious frameworks?